There are some insurance and contractual issues that you should think about if you’re considering using contractors or subcontractors.

 - minimum health and safety standards - see health and safety requirements when using contractors and subcontractors

 If in doubt, consult a legal adviser before you agree a contract for services with a contractor/subcontractor.
-Choose and work with a solicitor.
+Choose a solicitor for your business.

 If you aren't involved in choosing a subcontractor, tell the contractor you expect them to address these matters in contracts with their subcontracted workers.

 Know your legal responsibilities